 The course content is adapted to NRØA's recommended framework for Bachelor in Business Administration with a profile for certified public accountants

 Higher Education Entrance Qualification.

-BØK 3422 Managerial Accounting, BØK 3532 Financial Accounting and Financial Statement Analysis and BØK 3541 Managerial Accounting and Control or equivalent courses.
+BØK 3422 Managerial Accounting and BØK 3532 Financial Accounting and Financial Statement Analysis, or the equivalent

 |Exam category||Weight||Invigilation||Duration||Grouping||Comment exam|

 Internal and external examiner

 |100||No||4 Week(s)||Group/Individual (1 - 3)|

 Group work / Assignments

 A course of 1 ECTS credit corresponds to a workload of 26-30 hours.
 Therefore a course of 7,5 ECTS credit corresponds to a workload of at least 200 hours.